-- identifying the sequences of events and their probabilities, which lead to challenges to fundamental safety functions, loss of integrity of key structures, release of radionuclides into the environment and public health effects - developing a well-balanced NPP design - assessing the impact of changes to procedures and/or components on the likelihood of core damage
+- identifying the sequences of events and their probabilities, which lead to challenges to fundamental safety functions, loss of integrity of key structures, release of radionuclides into the environment and public health effects - developing a well-balanced NPP design - assessing the impact of changes to procedures and/or components on the likelihood of core damage separation to cope with credible common-cause events.
+It also confirms that credited structures, systems and components (SSCs) are qualified to survive and function during credible common-cause events, as applicable.

-For new NPPs, PSAs support deterministic safety analysis in identifying complementary design features for severe accidents, or actions that operators can take during severe accidents to reduce risk.
+For new NPPs, PSAs support deterministic safety analysis in identifying complementary design features (internationally, these are also called additional safety features) for severe accidents, or actions that operators can take during severe accidents to reduce risk.
 PSAs complement deterministic safety assessments.

-A hazards analysis (such as fire hazard assessment, or seismic margin assessment) will demonstrate the ability of the design to effectively respond to credible common-cause events.
-This analysis is meant to confirm that the NPP design incorporates sufficient diversity and physical separation to cope with credible common-cause events.
-It also confirms that credited structures, systems and components (SSCs) are qualified to survive and function during credible common-cause events, as applicable.
+A hazards analysis (such as fire hazard assessment or seismic margin assessment) will demonstrate the ability of the design to effectively respond to credible common-cause events.
+This analysis is meant to confirm that the NPP design incorporates sufficient diversity and physical